DFHack/dfhack/Lua API.rst

 Any files with the .lua extension placed into hack/scripts/* are automatically used by the DFHack core as commands.
-The matching command name consists of the name of the file sans the extension.
+The matching command name consists of the name of the file without the extension.
+First DFHack searches for the script in the save folder/raw/scripts folder.
+If it is not found there, it searches in the DF/raw/scripts folder.
+If it is not there, it searches in DF/hack/scripts.
+If it is not there, it gives up.

 If the first line of the script is a one-line comment, it is used by the built-in ``ls`` and ``help`` commands.